Daniel-Nikpayuk/FNFTA/data analysis/README.md

 to cast a much wider net than is necessary:

 > [...] by the First Nation and by any **entity** that,
-> in accordance with generally accepted account-
+> in accordance with generally accepted accounting
-> ing principles, is required to be **consolidated**
+> principles, is required to be **consolidated**
 > with the First Nation.

 (emphasis is my own)

-+ Before going on, I will here emphasize **I am not a lawyer** nor do I have any legal training, so please take the following
-+ analysis with a grain of salt.
++ Before going on, I will here emphasize **I am not a lawyer** nor do I have any legal training, so please take the following analysis with a grain of salt.

 There is a restriction given as *in accordance with generally accepted accounting principles* which sounds like a check-and-balance point, but it is worth looking further at the definition of *entity*:

 > “entity” means a corporation or a partnership, a
-> joint venture or any other unincorporated asso-
+> joint venture or any other unincorporated association
-> ciation or organization.
+> or organization.

 as well as that of *consolidated financial statements*:

 > “consolidated financial statements” means the
-> financial statements of a First Nation — pre-
+> financial statements of a First Nation — prepared
-> pared in accordance with generally accepted
+> in accordance with generally accepted
-> accounting principles — in which the assets, li-
+> accounting principles — in which the assets, liabilities,
-> abilities, equity, income, expenses and cash
+> equity, income, expenses and cash
 > flows of the First Nation and of those entities
-> that are required by those principles to be in-
+> that are required by those principles to be included
-> cluded are presented as those of a single eco-
+> are presented as those of a single economic entity,
-> nomic entity, as if the First Nation were a gov-
+> as if the First Nation were a government reporting
-> ernment reporting on its financial information.
+> on its financial information.

 Putting it together, especially the collection of words: *presented as those of a single economic entity*, it does appear to suggest an unnecessarily wide net of information gathering which in any other part of society would be considered private.